William Colgate

-William Colgate (January 25, 1783 – March 25, 1857) was an English-American soap industrialist who founded in 1806 what became the Colgate-Palmolive company.
+William Colgate (January 25, 1783 – March 25, 1857) was an English-American industrialist who in 1806 founded what became the Colgate-Palmolive company.

 Early life

-William Colgate was born in Hollingbourne, Kent, England, on January 25, 1783.
-He was the son of Robert Colgate and his wife Sarah (née Bowles).
+William Colgate was born in Hollingbourne, Kent, England, on January 25, 1783, He was the son of Robert Colgate (1758–1826), a farmer and politician, and his wife Sarah (née Bowles).
 The family moved to a farm near Shoreham when William was six years old.

-Robert Colgate (1758–1826) was an 18th-century English farmer, politician and sympathiser with the American War of Independence and French Revolution, whose republican ideals impelled him to leave their farm in Shoreham, Kent, in March 1798 and emigrate to Baltimore, Maryland, in the United States of America, after which the family settled on a farm in Harford County, Maryland.
-Colgate formed a partnership with Ralph Maher to manufacture soap and candles, and William helped the two men, but the partnership dissolved after two years.
+His father was a sympathizer with both the American and French Revolutions, whose republican ideals impelled him to leave their farm in March 1798 and emigrate to Baltimore, Maryland, in the United States of America, after which the family settled on a farm in Harford County.
+Robert formed a partnership with Ralph Maher to manufacture soap and candles, and teenage William helped out, but the partnership dissolved after two years.
 The family later settled in Delaware County, New York.

 Career

-William Colgate went to New York City in 1804.
-He there obtained employment as an apprentice to a soap-boiler.
-He closely watched the methods practiced by his employer, noting what seemed to him to be mismanagement, and learned useful lessons for his own guidance.
-At the close of his apprenticeship he was enabled, by correspondence with dealers in other cities, to establish himself in the business with some assurance of success.
-In 1806 William established a starch, soap and candle business in Manhattan, on Dutch Street.
-In 1820, he started a starch factory across the Hudson in Jersey City.
-William followed his goal of prosperity through life, and became one of the most prosperous men in the city of New York.
-This circumstance, together with his great wisdom in counsel, and his readiness to aid in all useful and practicable enterprises, gave him a wide influence in the community, and especially in the denomination of which he was from early life an active and honored member.
+William Colgate went to New York City in 1804 and began work as an apprentice in a soap-boiler.
+Observing what he regarded as mismanagement, he learned valuable lessons to apply to a business of his own.
+At the close of his apprenticeship he wrote to dealers in other cities seeking to establish himself with them.
+In 1806 William set up a starch, soap and candle business on Dutch Street in Manhattan.
+In 1820, he opened a starch factory across the Hudson in Jersey City.
+He went on to become one of the most prosperous men in New York City, sought for his wise counsel and ready to offer aid to others in practical enterprises.
+Through this he gained wide influence, especially among those of his faith.